eliottbrion/pelvis_segmentation/README.md

 # pelvis_segmentation

 Get started by creating a folder named "data".
 In this folder, insert your images and masks in the "numpy array" format (one file per image and one file per masks).
-Images are expected to have a size (length, width, height), while masks are expcted to be (length, width, height, n_organs+1), where n_organs is the number of structures.
+Images are expected to have a size (length, width, height), while masks are expected to be (length, width, height, n_organs+1), where n_organs is the number of structures.
 E.g., If for example you have two image modalities CT and CBCT, please respect the following organization:

 data